 Collaborative Problem Solving

-Matt Cretsinger, Ed.S. is a Certified Trainer in the Collaborative Problem Solving® (CPS) approach.
+Matt Cretsinger, Ed.S. is a Certified Trainer and Kim Hagen is Certified in the Collaborative Problem Solving® (CPS) approach.
 Collaborative Problem Solving was created by Think:Kids, a program within the #1-ranked Department of Psychiatry in the United States, Massachusetts General Hospital in Boston, MA.

 Collaborative Problem Solving